learn-co-students/dsc-seaborn-lab-onl01-dtsc-pt-052620/README.md

 ### A  Quick Note on Contexts and Styles

-When you call `set_context` or `set_style`, you're setting a global parameter that will apply to all future plots you create during this session.
-Any visualizations you have already created will not change--however, they will change if you rerun the cell that created them!
+When you call `set_context()` or `set_style()`, you're setting a global parameter that will apply to all future plots you create during this session.
+Any visualizations you have already created will not change -- however, they will change if you rerun the cell that created them!

 Let's change our context back to `'notebook'` so that the next visualizations we create don't look too big.